kytos/documentation/tutorials/napps/index.rst

 Here you will find tutorials related to Kytos Network Applications.

-If you have any doubt, do not hesitate to ask the Kytos community at our IRC Channel #kytos at freenode.net.
+If you have any doubt, do not hesitate to ask the Kytos community on our channel at https://kytos.slack.com/.